 Kevin Downes, MD

-Kevin Downes, MD, is an attending physician in the Division of Infectious Diseases at The Children's Hospital of Philadelphia (CHOP), a core faculty member of the Center for Pediatric Clinical Effectiveness (CPCE), a member of the Center for Clinical Pharmacology, and an Instructor in General Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Kevin Downes, MD, is an attending physician in the Division of Infectious Diseases at The Children's Hospital of Philadelphia (CHOP), a faculty member of the Pediatric Infectious Diseases Epidemiology and Antimicrobial Stewardship (IDEAS) research group at the Center for Pediatric Clinical Effectiveness (CPCE), a member of the Center for Clinical Pharmacology, and an assistant professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

 Dr. Downes attended medical school at the University of Pennsylvania.
 He then completed residency in pediatrics and a fellowship in pediatric infectious diseases at Cincinnati Children’s Hospital Medical Center.
 He also completed training in Pediatric Clinical and Developmental Pharmacology while at Cincinnati Children’s.
 He joined The Children’s Hospital of Philadelphia in January 2015 where he attends on both the General and Immune Compromised Infectious Diseases services, as well in the Pediatric Infectious Diseases outpatient clinic.